jw2249a/2017-bayes-audit/2017-code/README.md

 other groups it includes.

-The *order* of the definition is important, as it may reflect the order in which the contests are present on a ballot.
+The *order* of the definition is important, as it may reflect the order in which the contests are presented on a ballot; this order may be used in the user interface used by the auditors.

 | Contest group id | Contest or group id(s)  |               |                |                |         |
 | ---              | ---              | ---                  | ---            | ---            | ---     |